 If you don’t use coconut oil or you don’t chill the cookies for that oil to harden again before baking these cookies, then I’m not really confident that they will work out very well for you.
 (As much as I wish any substitution could work!!!)
 For the coconut oil, make sure to measure it when it is in it’s liquid state for this recipe.
 Then we’ve got some baking soda, vanilla, and cinnamon — all great little additions to these delicious cookies!
 Oh, and of course a large egg.
 I highly recommend organic eggs because they are slightly bigger and always yield a better flavor!
 If you compare the yolks of regular eggs vs organic eggs, you’ll see how much brighter the organic eggs are.
 I’m totally convinced they make cookies taste better!

 One other word of advice: Make these cookies while completely ALONE!!
 I made the mistake of making these at my mom’s home and I barely had half a cookie before my sisters, little boy, and mom had absolutely devoured them. 🙂 Or if you are more generous than me, make these right as guests are arriving because the melty-delicious factor of these right out of the oven is just pure happiness in your mouth.

-- 3/4 cup oat flour (regular oats blended)
+- 3/4 cup oat flour regular oats blended in a blender

 - 1/2 cup old-fashioned oats